kent-coding-challenges/FlexLicensing/README.md

 L: number of min licenses (output)
 R: number of TotalMaxInstall specified in LicenseRule

-However, as C and R tends to be small, we can consider these two variables as constant values having int values less than 20.
+However, as C and R tends to be very small, we can consider these two variables as constant values <= 20.
 With this assumption, the complexity of current implementation can be rewritten as:

 **= O(UL)**